Frangidha/AS-blog/README.md

 - youtube -> https://www.youtube.com/

-## Unit Testing

-Unit tests were created to test some basic functionality such as templates used and redirects.
-These can be found in the `tests.py` files in the respective apps.

 ## Accessibility

 Wave Accessibility tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.
 Testing was focused to ensure the following criteria were met: